 Assistant Professor of Law at St. John's University School of Law

-Professor Duryea is an Assistant Professor of Law at St. John's University School of Law.
-Her research focuses on administrative law, international law, and Middle East legal studies.
+Catherine Duryea is an Assistant Professor of Law at St. John's University School of Law, specializing in administrative law and legal history.

 Cheryl L. Wade